-Now that your account is a business account, it’s time to make changes to your profile and modify it to reflect your business.
+Now that your account is a business account, it’s time to brand your Pinterest profile!

 Add a new profile picture.
-The general guideline is to avoid using your logo as your profile photo unless you have a big brand.
-Make sure to use a good quality photo of your friendly face, preferably the same photo you use on every other social platform.
+My audience is online service-based business owners.
+You are the face of your brand and business, so show it!
+Make sure to use a crisp and beautiful photo of your friendly face, preferably the same photo you use on every other social platform.

 Add keywords to your business name.
 Keywords are all the rage on Pinterest so make sure to use keywords to describe what it is that you do.
 Keep in mind that Pinterest has set a 30 character limit.
 However, you can bypass that by changing your business name on the mobile app.
 2019 update: Pinterest no longer allows long profile names and encourages using your business name as your display name.

 To add your location or not?
 When your business location is wherever you currently are (in other words, your business is an online business), it is not crucial to add your location.
-It’s up to you!
+Only do so if you wish to attract clients from a specific area.

-Next, create a dedicated board for your blog/ website content and name it after your business.
-This is going to be the board you’re going to pin all of your content to.
-Add keywords to the board name and/or description.
-If you have enough content, make sure to pin at least 10-15 posts so that your board doesn’t look sparse, and then make it a habit to pin new content every time you publish.
+Next, create a dedicated board for your original content and name it after your business.
+Add primary keywords to the board name and/or description.
+If you have enough content, make sure to pin at least 10-15 posts so that your board doesn’t look sparse, and then make it a habit to save new content there every time you publish.

 It’s time to tackle the boards you have from your personal account days.
 Here’s how I do it when someone hires me for a Pinterest makeover.

 Before you start working on boards, make sure you have a clear idea of what message you want your Pinterest profile to communicate.

 Set one or two overarching topics.
-This should be your main area of expertise.
-Mine are Pinterest marketing and business tips.
-I do Pinterest marketing and my target audience is women entrepreneurs with service-based businesses, therefore I create content catered to them.
+This should be your main area of expertise, i.e, Pinterest marketing and business tips.
+I do Pinterest marketing and my target audience is women-owned online service-based businesses, therefore I create content catered to them.